dwar42vo/basic-scanlator/README.md

 # Componets

-basic_scanlator.sh: Version without ruler support.
+>basic_scanlator.sh: Version without ruler support.

-basic_scanlator_beta.sh: Version with ruler support.
+>basic_scanlator_beta.sh: Version with ruler support.

-ruler.ong: A 500px ruler.
+>ruler.png: A 500px ruler.
 The distance represented by each tick mark, from longest to shortest, is 50px, 10px and 5px.

 # Features